mitmedialab/unhangout-installer/INSTALL.md

  * On development environments, the Unhangout service is not started at system boot.
 Start/stop/restart of the service can be managed by the script installed on the virtual machine at <code>/etc/init.d/unhangout</code>.
 The <code>vagrant/manage-vm.sh</code> script on the host can be used to start the virtual server, and will also handle starting the Unhangout service.
  * On Vagrant installations, the Unhangout code base can also be accessed directly from the host machine, in the configured <code>UNHANGOUT_GIT_DIR</code> directory specified in <code>settings.sh</code>.
 This enables use of your favorite editor instead of the more limited options on the virtual machine.

+## Customizing the Salt configuration.

+ * It is possible to further customize the Salt configuration without editing the default Salt configuration files.
+The system will look for <code>custom/init.sls</code> in the Salt file root, and if found, execute it last.
+Within this file you can do as much additional setup as you like, including calling other SLS files you may place in the <code>custom</code> directory.

 ## Known issues

 None at this time.